IWhitebird/RTSP-Stream-Viewer/README.md

 **Backend:**
 *   **Framework:** Django, Django REST Framework (for APIs)
-*   **WebSockets:** Django Channels with Daphne.
+*   **WebSockets:** Django Channels with Daphne
-*   **RTSP Processing:** FFmpeg is used to connect to RTSP streams, convert them to MJPEG, and then stream the data as base64 encoded strings over WebSockets to the frontend.
-Each FFmpeg instance runs as a separate subprocess.
+*   **RTSP Processing:** FFmpeg is used to connect to RTSP streams, convert them to MJPEG, and we send it to frontend in chunks of 2MB.
+And at frontend we queue this in a frame queue for smoothly showing the video.

 ## Key Features & Approach
-*   **Create Multiple Streams:** User can create multiple streams using rtmp url.
+*   **Create Multiple Streams:** Users can create multiple streams using RTSP URLs.
 *   **WebSocket Stream Handling:** When a user connects to view a stream via WebSocket, the connection's `stream_id` is mapped to an RTSP instance.
 If another user joins the same `stream_id`, the existing RTSP instance and its processed stream can be broadcast to multiple users.
-In RTSP instance we use FFmpeg to listen on the rtsp stream .
+In RTSP instance we use FFmpeg to listen on the RTSP stream.
-*   **MJPEG over Base64:** Video frames are taken from the RTSP source using FFmpeg, converted to MJPEG format, and then sent to the frontend as base64 encoded strings through WebSockets. we are also chunking the bytes (1 MB chunks) so we can send alot at onec appoorx we send per 1 sec .
+*   **MJPEG over Websocket:** Video frames are taken from the RTSP source using FFmpeg, converted to MJPEG format, and then sent to the frontend as bytes through WebSockets.
+We are making 2 MB chunks here.
-*   **Buffer queue in frontend:** In frontend we are using a buffer queue to store some frames (and not showing immdiatly). this helps us show smooth stream and get over the inconsistant network delays and failures.
+*   **Buffer queue in frontend:** In frontend we are using a buffer queue to store some frames (and not showing immediately).
+This helps us show smooth stream and get over the inconsistent network delays and failures.
-*   **Note on Performance:** Currently, streams are processed at approximately 15 FPS.
+*   **Note on Performance:** Currently, streams are processed at 30 FPS.
 This is a deliberate choice to ensure smooth operation on low-compute environments.
 This can be adjusted in `stream/utils/rtsp_client.py` by changing the `self.fps` attribute and the `fps={self.fps}` value in the FFmpeg command.
 *   **Stream Cleanup:** Instead of cleaning up FFmpeg processes immediately when a client disconnects, a periodic task (`cleanup_streams` in `stream/consumer.py`) checks for inactive streams (client_count == 0) and shuts them down.
 This approach can be more robust in handling abrupt disconnections.